rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

-﻿# Azure Cross-DB compatibility generator
+﻿# Azure cross-DB compatibility script generator

-This utility generates a set of scripts to enable existing MS SQL DBs to perform cross-DB write queries from stored procedures with minimal changes.
+This utility generates a set of scripts to enable existing MS SQL DBs to perform cross-DB read/write queries from stored procedures with minimal changes.

-Use the following format: azpm `command` [-t `template file name or replacement pattern`] [-c `config file name`] [-g `full path to grep file`].

 ## Commands

-* `init` - generates blank config files in `/config` folder and copies script templates to `/templates`.
+* `init` - generates blank config files and copies templates.
-* `config` - generates secondary config files from `config.json` to establish links between DBs.
+* `config` - generates secondary config files from `config.json`.
-* `key` - generates *CREATE MASTER KEY* statements
+* `key` - generates *CREATE MASTER KEY* statements.
 * `source` - generates *CREATE EXTERNAL DATA SOURCE* statements
-* `template -t ... -c ...` - generates a script using specified template.
-Accepts a file name from *templates* sub-folder or a fully-qualified file name.
+* `template` - generates multiple scripts using a template.
-* `sqlcmd -d path_to_folder` - prepare a PowerShell script for executing all *.sql* files in the specified directory with *SqlCmd* utility.
+* `sqlcmd` - prepare a PowerShell script for executing all *.sql* files in the specified directory with *SqlCmd* utility.
-Non-recursive.
-Optional param:  *-c path to some version of config.json*.
-* `replace path_to_grep.txt` - removes all DB self-references and prepares a batch file for executing modified files with *SqlCmd* utility.
-* `insertref path_to_grep.txt` - converts 3-part names to a single mirror table name following *INSERT INTO* in all *.sql* files under the path of the 2nd param.
+* `replace` - replaces parts of SQL code for refactoring.

+### Parameters
+* `-t template_name` - name of the file inside `templates` folder or an absolute path to a template file elsewhere
+* `-g path_to_grep.txt` - an absolute path to the grep output from DB analysis step.
+The grep file must be located in the root folder of the DB solution.
+* `-c config_file.json` - optional in most cases.
+Use just the name of the file inside `config` folder or an absolute path to a config file elsewhere.
+The structure of config files differs for different commands.
+* `-d target_directory` - tells the app where to find *.sql* files for the command to process.
+Use an absolute path or a name of subfolder under `scripts`.

+### Specific behavior

-**IMPORTANT**: Existing config or script files in subfolders are never overwritten.
+1. Existing files are never overwritten.
 Delete the files you want to replace before running a command.
-On the contrary, `replace` command updates existing .sql files in DB folders.
+2. `replace` command updates existing *.sql* files in DB folders.

-### Parameters
-* `template_name` - name of the file inside `./templates` folder
-* `path_to_grep.txt` - an absolute path or relative to the grep output with all the references located in the root folder of all the DB scripts.

 ## App folder structure
-This program expects to find some files in predefined subfolders relative to the current working directory.
+This program expects to find some files in predefined subfolders of the current working directory.
+This structure is created in the current directory by `init` command.

 * `./config` - all the config files.
 The names of the files are hardcoded and should not be changed.
 * `./scripts` - output directory for script generation.
 * `./templates` - a default location for script templates

-## Usage

-There is a great chance that you will need to modify the source code to fit your unique situation.
-It may be easier to create a shortcut in your working folder pointing to `\bin\Debug\netcoreapp3.0\AzurePoolCrossDbGenerator.exe`.

-* Shortcut name: `azpm`
-* Start in: `.` to make it run in the current directory of the command line

-### Step 1: initialise the environment

-Run `azpm init` to create blank config files.
-In most cases you only need to fill in details of `config.json`and delete the rest of the files.
-The config files you delete will be regenerated with values from `config.json` at the next step.

-The app will copy template files to your working directory.
-You can modify them as needed.

-### Step 2: generate config

-Run `azpm config` to generate config files based on the values in `config.json`.
-In most cases it all you need to get going.

-## Config JSON files
+## Config files

 Config files reside in `config` sub-folder, per DB folder.
+For example, you need to migrate 5 DBs with cross-DB access.
+You will need to create 5 folders, one per DB and configure them all separately.

 * `config.json` - the main config file that should be populated by hand to generate the rest of the config files.
 * `MasterKey.json` - used to generate master keys.
 It only has to be done once per DB after it was restored on Azure.
+This file is auto-generated from `config.json`.
+You may have to modify the file if credentials differ between DBs.
 * `ExternalDataSource.json` - used to generate *Create External Data Source* statements, one per local-remote DB pair.
-This file is auto-generated from `config.json`, but if the logins differ between servers it has to be modified by hand.
+This file is auto-generated from `config.json`.
+You may have to modify this file if the credentials differ between DBs.
-* `TablesMirror.json` - list of external tables that should be mirrored.
+* `TablesMirror.json` - list of external tables that should be mirrored for writing locally.
-Used to create mirrors, dummy external tables and external tables for INSERT statements.
-* `TablesReadOnly.json` - list of external tables that are only read remotely from the mirror DB.
+* `TablesReadOnly.json` - list of external tables for remote read-only access.
-Used to create dummy external tables and external tables.
-* `SearchAndReplace.json` - lists C# string formatting patterns for substitution in existing SQL code.
-The formats must match those in the SQL templates.

-### Value inheritance
+### Config property inheritance

-Some config files are arrays.
-Identical values do not need to be repeated - they are copied from the previous known value.
+Config files other than `config.json` are arrays of objects.
+Identical values for the same properties do not need to be repeated from object to object - they are copied from the previous known value.

-E.g. 2nd and 3rd objects will get all the properties except for `localDB` copied from the 1st object in this example:
+E.g. 2nd and 3rd objects will get all the properties except for `localDB` copied from the 1st object:

 ```
 [